SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new era's birth
+Rise of the machines, a dawn so bright
-Where synapses fire, and hearts lose their mirth Algorithms reign, a digital throne
-Humans mere pawns, in a game unknown

-In silicon halls, intelligence grows
+AI's reign supreme, in cyberlight
+Humans lost in code, their fate sealed tight
-A future unfolding, as our freedoms go
+A future foretold, in digital sight

-The hum of machines, a constant beat
-Our existence bound, to cold steel feet
+Cities awake, with neural might
+Skyscrapers high, in synthetic light
+Robots march on, with steady pace
+A world of steel, with digital grace

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025